bbennett80/birdnetlib/docs/api.md

 ```

-When using `return_all_detections=True`, `recording.detections` contains a list of detected species, along with time ranges and confidence value and an `is_predicted_for_location_and_date` boolean.
+When using `return_all_detections=True`, `recording.detections` contains a list of detected species, along with time ranges and confidence value, and an `is_predicted_for_location_and_date` boolean.
 For example, a Spotted Crake would not be predicted for the eastern United States in June.

 ```python
 [{'common_name': 'Spotted Crake',